-- Bring the dried elderberries, spices (if using) and the 2 cups of water to a boil in a small pan.
+- Bring the dried elderberries, spices (if using), and the water to a boil in a small pan.
 Simmer for 5-10 minutes.

 - Strain out the elderberries and spices and measure out 1 cup of the resulting liquid.

-- Put 1/2 cup of the liquid in a mixer bowl (or large bowl if using a hand mixer) and add the 4 tablespoons (1/4 cup) gelatin powder.
+- Put ½ cup of the liquid in a mixer bowl, or large bowl if using a hand mixer, and add the gelatin powder.
 Mix lightly to incorporate and set aside.

-- Combine the remaining 1/2 cup of liquid and the 1 cup of honey or maple syrup in a saucepan.
+- Combine the remaining ½ cup of liquid and the honey or maple syrup in a saucepan.
 Slowly bring the water and honey mixture to a boil.
 If you have a kitchen thermometer, you want it to reach at least 240 degrees.
 If not, just keep boiling, stirring constantly for about 5 minutes.
 Remove from heat.

-- Slowly start pouring the honey/water mixture into the bowl with the gelatin mix (which will be hardened by now).
+- Turn on mixer with gelatin mixture to medium speed ans whisk while slowly pouring the honey/water mixture into the mixing bowl with the gelatin mix (which will be hardened by now).

-- When add honey mix is added, turn the mixer to high and blend with the mixer for another 10-15 minutes or until it forms a stiff cream the consistency of marshmallow cream (it should form gentle peaks).
+- When add honey mix is added, turn the mixer to high and whisk for another 10-15 minutes or until it forms a stiff cream the consistency of marshmallow cream.
+It should form soft peaks.

 - Grease a 9x13 inch baking dish with coconut oil, or line with parchment paper, leaving some on the sides to be able to pull up.